openaps/docs/docs/docs/walkthrough/phase-1/nightscout-setup.md

 ### Before you get started

-.. warning:: **Note about COB**: OpenAPS dynamically calculates COB if you have turned on AMA.
+**Note about COB**: OpenAPS dynamically calculates COB if you have turned on AMA.
 To see your COB, look inside the OpenAPS pill.
 We highly recommend disabling the separate NS COB pill (i.e. remove it from the ENABLE line even) as it causes bugs, and great confusion, because it will do a static decay.
 Additionally, many users have experienced laggy NS performance due to the NS COB pill.

 ## Nightscout Introduction